 Core Courses

 Fundamentals of Political Management.
-This course provides foundational knowledge about, and a common framework for understanding contemporary American politics.
+This course gives foundational knowledge about, and a common framework for, grasping contemporary American politics.
 The course offers a critical examination of the operation of American political institutions and the philosophical and political environment in which these institutions function.
-This course counts as a core course and must be completed for the MAAPP degree.

 Political Communication and Message Development.
-This course introduces students to the specialized forms of communication used by political professionals.
-Students learn how to produce strategically sound and rhetorically powerful messages for electoral campaigns, policy campaigns, and crisis situations, as well as how to evaluate the messages of others.
-This course counts as a core course for Communications or as an elective.
+This course offers an in-depth exploration of the specialized forms of communication used by political professionals.
+Students will learn how to craft strategically sound and rhetorically powerful messages for electoral campaigns, policy campaigns, and crisis situations, as well as how to evaluate political messages critically.
+This is a course designed for students pursuing a degree in politics or public service or as an elective for other fields.
+This course equips students with the skills necessary to develop and evaluate effective political communication strategies aimed at persuading and influencing public opinion.

 Electives Courses